 Publication Ethics and Malpractice Statement

 Revista Produção e Desenvolvimento adopts practices of respect for ethical conduct and procedures to avoid bad practices in scientific production.
+Authors, Reviewers and Guest Editors must declare any potential conflict of interest regarding the articles/authors/funders.

 All parties involved in the publishing process, including editors, reviewers, authors and others, should be familiar with the ethics guidelines for publication proposed by the Committee on Publication Ethics (COPE), which can be found at Core Practices.